Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Fire King Skeleton and Ice King Skeletons]**

-Refer to **A Dance of Fire and Ice** for more about this fight.
+Fire Blast the Ice King Skeleton to take it out quickly.

-Remember to use Blue Soul and Soul Spin to take out the Fire King Skeleton faster.
+Get behind the Fire King Skeleton, use a Blue Soul and hit it from behind.

 </details>